-In Four-Quadrant (VARh)Test, the equivalent of a Quick Test is done at various phase lags between Voltage and Current.
-This is meant to test the operation of the meter in all four quadrants of the power vector diagram.
+In Four-Quadrant (VARh) Test, the equivalent of a Quick Test is conducted at various phase lags between voltage and current.
+This is meant to test the meter's operation in all four quadrants of the power vector diagram.
 For this test, the device expects the meter to pulse on VARh units.